-The Philistines were an aggressive, warmongering people who occupied a part of southwest Palestine between the Mediterranean Sea and the Jordan River.
+The Philistines were an aggressive, warmongering people who occupied territory southwest of Israel between the Mediterranean Sea and the Jordan River.
 The name “Philistine” comes from the Hebrew word Philistia, and the Greek rendering of the name, palaistinei, gives us the modern name “Palestine.”
 The Philistines are first recorded in Scripture in the Table of Nations, a list of the patriarchal founders of seventy nations descended from Noah (Genesis 10:14).
 It is thought that the Philistines originated in Caphtor, the Hebrew name for the island of Crete and the whole Aegean region (Amos 9:7; Jeremiah 47:4).
 For unknown reasons, they migrated from that region to the Mediterranean coast near Gaza.
 Because of their maritime history, the Philistines are often associated with the “Sea Peoples.”
 The Bible records that the Philistines had contact with both Abraham and Isaac as early as 2000 B.C.
 (Genesis 21:32, 34; 26:1, 8).

 After Isaac’s involvement with the Philistines (Genesis 26:18), they are next mentioned in passing in the book of Exodus shortly after the Israelites crossed the Red Sea: “When Pharaoh let the people go, God did not lead them on the road through the Philistine country, though that was shorter.
 For God said, ‘If they face war, they might change their minds and return to Egypt’” (Exodus 13:17).